Evolution of brachiopods: Appearance of the brachiopod crown-group

 The earliest unequivocal brachiopod fossils appeared in the early Cambrian Period.
-The oldest known brachiopod is Aldanotreta sunnaginensis from the lowest Tommotian Stage, early Cambrian of the Siberia was confidently identified as a paterinid linguliforms.
+One of the oldest known brachiopods is Aldanotreta sunnaginensis from the lowest Tommotian Stage, early Cambrian of Siberia.
+It was thought to be the oldest known until the brachiopod Khasagtina primaria was identified in Upper Fortunian strata.

 The question of Paterinata

 The brachiopod class Paterinata is an organophosphatic-shelled group that includes some of the oldest brachiopods known.
 They are usually considered as members of Linguliformea, being sister-groups with the similarly organophosphatic lingulates.
 However, paterinates possess a number of traits that resemble the 'articulate' brachiopods more than lingulates.
 Their adductor muscle scars are oriented postero-medially like the rhynchonelliforms.
-They have a strophic(straight) hinge line, which resemble early articulate groups like the orthids.
-Their mantle canal system houses gonads(like the craniiforms) and have exclusively marginal vascula terminalia.
+They have a strophic (straight) hinge line, which resemble early articulate groups like the orthids.
+Their mantle canal system houses gonads (like the craniiforms) and have exclusively marginal vascula terminalia.
 This mosaic of traits lead to a repeated suggestion of the possibility that paterinates(or at least a few of them) could be very early diverging members separate from the lingulates.
 Their shell microstructure also seems to be closer to the stem-brachiopod tommotiids, though this is something that was brought up later down the line.

-Evolutionary history

-Palaeozoic dominance
+Decline

 Brachiopods are extremely common fossils throughout the Palaeozoic.

 During the Ordovician and Silurian periods, brachiopods became adapted to life in most marine environments and became particularly numerous in shallow water habitats, in some cases forming whole banks in much the same way as bivalves (such as mussels) do today.
 In some places, large sections of limestone strata and reef deposits are composed largely of their shells.

 The major shift came with the Permian extinction, as a result of the Mesozoic marine revolution.
 Before the extinction event, brachiopods were more numerous and diverse than bivalve mollusks.
 Afterwards, in the Mesozoic, their diversity and numbers were drastically reduced and they were largely replaced by bivalve molluscs.
 Molluscs continue to dominate today, and the remaining orders of brachiopods survive largely in fringe environments.

-Mesozoic decline

-Throughout their long geological history, the brachiopods have gone through several major proliferations and diversifications, and have also suffered from major extinctions as well.

-It has been suggested that the slow decline of the brachiopods over the last 100 million years or so is a direct result of the rise in diversity of filter-feeding bivalves, which have ousted the brachiopods from their former habitats; however, the bivalves have undergone a steady rise in diversity from the mid-Paleozoic onwards, and their abundance is unrelated to that of the brachiopods; further, many bivalves occupy niches (e.g. burrowing) which brachiopods never inhabited.
+It has been suggested that the slow decline of the brachiopods since is a direct result of the rise in diversity of filter-feeding bivalve mollusks, which were thought to have ousted the brachiopods from their former habitats; however, the bivalves have undergone a steady rise in diversity since their appearance in the Cambrian, and their abundance is unrelated to that of the brachiopods; further, many bivalves occupy niches (e.g. burrowing) which many brachiopods never inhabited.

-Alternative possibilities for their demise include the increasing disturbance of sediments by roving deposit feeders (including many burrowing bivalves); the increased intensity and variety of shell-crushing predation; or even chance demise – they were hard hit in the End-Permian extinction and may simply never have recovered.
+Alternative possibilities for their demise include the increasing disturbance of sediments by roving deposit feeders (including many burrowing bivalves); the increased intensity and variety of shell-crushing predation strategies; or that they were simply unable to recover from the End-Permian extinction.